chisophugis/lbd/source/globalvar.rst

 Array and struct support
 -------------------------

-Shifting our work to iMac at this point.
-The Linux platform is fine.
-The reason we do the shift is for new platform using experience.

 LLVM use getelementptr to represent the array and struct type in C.
 Please reference section getelementptr of [#]_.